peteroupc/html3dutil/doc/H3DU.md

  <a name='H3DU.SurfaceEval.findBitangent'></a>
 ### (static) H3DU.SurfaceEval.findBitangent(e, u, v)

-Finds an approximate bitangent vector for the given surface evaluator at the given U and V coordinates.
+Finds an approximate bitangent vector for the given surface evaluator object at the given U and V coordinates.
 This method calls the evaluator's <code>bitangent</code>
 method if it implements it; otherwise, does a numerical differentiation with respect to the V axis using the <code>evaluate</code> method.